 Just as you're no longer limited by phone cords for communication, libraries for knowledge, or oil for energy, you're no longer limited by gym hours, a lack of good coaches in your city, or an invasion of privacy to become stronger and fitter.

-A quick search for “online coaching” will reveal a wide variety of online personal training programs.
+A quick search for “online fitness” will reveal a wide variety of online personal training programs.
 You can follow along live, have a program or book emailed to you, or even receive fancy spreadsheets.

 USA Today recently posted an article stating that streaming video workouts are the hottest fitness trend right now.
 The biggest issue: Where's the coaching?